Dermatitis : Symptoms, Causes & Treatment of the 7 Most Common Types

 Yet, after all is said and done, how much do we really know about the different types of dermatitis out there?
 What are they?
 What causes them?
 Can they be prevented?
 Read on, to learn more about the seven most often encountered types of dermatitis.

-#1 ATOPIC DERMATITIS (Eczema)
+#1 Atopic Dermatitis (Eczema)

-Many unknown facts remain to be discovered about the most frequently observed type of dermatitis, atopic dermatitis, popularly referred to as eczema.
+Many unknown facts remain to be discovered about the most frequently observed type of dermatitis, atopic dermatitis, most commonly referred to as eczema.
 Modern medical science has yet to discover just what causes it and how it can be cured.
 However, given its prevalence (28 million Americans are estimated to suffer from it), it’s definitely worth discussing.

 No two eczemas are the same, but they all share certain core symptoms: